 |25,000 baht||African Countries, Cambodia, Myanmar, Vietnam and Laos|

 Note that the amount for minimum wage tends to change overtime.
 You should recheck again with Ministry of Labor.

-We faced a few other challenges while operating and owning our bar, aside from the staffing issues mentioned above.
-To begin with, we had a few fights in our bar.
+We faced a few other challenges while operating and owning our restaurant, aside from the staffing issues mentioned above.
+To begin with, we had a few fights in it.
 In most cases, they were just over-zealous patrons who had a few too many cocktails.
 My husband would break those fights up and arrange for the drunken customer’s ride back to their hotel.

 We found that the Thai and expat locals behaved better than the party-hungry tourists.
 Then again, we expected this, considering Thailand is known as a party-with-no-holds-barred vacation spot.